Arakiss/nexlog/README.md

 - Colored console output for server environments
 - Full TypeScript support
 - Lightweight and easy to use
-- Zero external dependencies, leveraging Bun's all-in-one toolkit
+- Zero external dependencies
 - No side effects
-- Built, tested, and bundled entirely with Bun
+- Distributed as TypeScript files for maximum flexibility

 ## Installation